PART 5203 IMPROPER BUSINESS PRACTICES AND PERSONAL CONFLICTS OF INTEREST

-Submit Lobbying Disclosure Act Violation reports to DASN(AP) by email at RDAJ&As.firstname.lastname@example.org with the subject [Activity Name] DFARS PGI 203.8 Lobbying Disclosure Act Violation Report."
+Submit Lobbying Disclosure Act Violation reports to DASN(P) by email atwith the subject [Activity Name] DFARS PGI 203.8—Lobbying Disclosure Act Violation Report."

-(5) When notified of a complaint of reprisal described in DFARS 5203.903(1), the contracting officer shall notify the Office of General Counsel by email at email@example.com with a courtesy copy to DASN(AP) by email at Policy@navy.mil with the subject DFARS 203.903 Notification of a Complaint of Reprisal.
+(5) When notified of a complaint of reprisal described in DFARS 5203.903(1), the contracting officer shall notify the Office of General Counsel by email atwith a courtesy copy to DASN(P) by email at with the subject DFARS 203.903 - Notification of a Complaint of Reprisal.

 (b) Notification of possible contractor violation.
-In addition to the actions required by FAR 3.1003(b), the contracting officer shall provide a copy of the notification, within 10 days of receipt, to the Acquisition Integrity Office by email at firstname.lastname@example.org with the subject FAR 3.1003 Possible Contractor Ethics Violation.
+In addition to the actions required by FAR 3.1003(b), the contracting officer shall provide a copy of the notification, within 10 days of receipt, to the Acquisition Integrity Office by email atwith the subject FAR 3.1003 - Possible Contractor Ethics Violation.